valtimo-platform/valtimo-frontend-libraries/CODING-GUIDELINES.md

   ...
 }

-// methods relating to description are bundled together and sorted alphabetically
+// Methods relating to description are bundled together and sorted alphabetically

 private addDescription(description: string): void {
   ...